 - Swedish massage which involves rubbing, kneading or stretching your muscles

-On occasion, some patients diagnosed with spinal stenosis require more than standard treatment to live a fully-functioning lifestyle once again.
-Fortunately, there are other options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
-Recovery times are quicker and success rates are much higher than other treatments like open-back surgery, leaving you free to get out and enjoy life once more!
-Contact us today for a free MRI or CT scan review, and to receive more information about our institute.
+On occasion, some patients diagnosed with spinal stenosis require more than non-surgical treatment like massage to live a fully functioning lifestyle once again.
+There are other options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
+Recovery times are quicker and success rates are much higher than other treatments like open-back surgery, leaving you free to get out and enjoy life more quickly than you might have imagined.
+Contact us today for a free MRI or CT scan review, and to receive more information about our facility.